-

 4 Comments

-#HAWMC WEGOHEALTH Activist Writing Challenge Day 3 by Janice Tindle
+Activist Writing Challenge of Never Giving Up by Janice Tindle

 Posted in caregiving, coping skills, dementia, disability, duty, family, honesty, hospice, human interest, humanity, inspirational, Inspiring, life changing, life changing events, love, motivational, musings, people, rare disorder, spiritual, support groups, thought provoking, tindle, traumatic brain injury